DoD’s CMMC Model version 2.0; what changed?!

-The simple and resounding answer is NO!
-This update from the DoD for 2.0 was more like a hatchet than a scalpel for an emergency field surgery.
+The simple answer is NO!
+The update was more like a saw, than a scalpel for emergency field surgery.

 CMMC 2.0 Enhancement

 Once CMMC 2.0 is fully authorized through the rulemaking process, the DoD will require a certain set of companies, based on contract assignments to adhere to the revised CMMC framework, as well as according to requirements set forth in regulation and that rulemaking process.
 The timeline for the interim and final ruling of the new specifications for the revamped program would be for a March 2023 interim ruling and then a 60-day comment period with a final ruling in May 2023, with its inclusion into RFx and contract language can be expected to follow-on for the late spring and summer of 2023.

 - The DoD has reduced the levels for the model down from (5) to (3) and provided clarity to their alignment:

 - Advanced Level (formerly level 3 - Good) will be the equivalent to NIST SP 800-171 ‘Protecting CUI’ and will contain as many as 110 plus practices.

 - Similarly, the Expert level (formerly level 5 – Advanced) will be based on a subset of NIST SP 800-172 (Enhanced Security Requirements for Protecting CUI: Supplement to 800-171) but is still under development.

-- Finally, the Functional level (formerly level 1 – Basic) would be based on the contractor ‘annual self-audit’ for the 17 practices.
+- Finally, the Foundational level (formerly level 1 – Basic) would be based on the contractor ‘annual self-audit’ for the 17 practices.

-- If implemented, these proposed changes would align with many industries’ recommendation to leverage existing standards rather than introduce new ones.
+- If implemented, these proposed changes would align with many industries’ recommendations to leverage existing standards rather than introducing new ones.

-- Levels 2 & 4 will be removed from the 2.0 version and no longer be a consideration or tracked (see below):
+- Levels 2 & 4 have been removed from the 2.0 version and no longer be a consideration or tracked (see below):

 Further changes included within CMMC 2.0:

-- This important feature to allow for POA&M’s has been a challenging point for many in the DIB, as failure to meet a control in an inspection would have meant a contractor could not have worked or successfully been on a contract; along with the waiver process, the DoD has provided several means to still make contracts accessible to not only larger enterprises but also SMB while reducing potential strain on the assessors.
+- This is a very important feature to accommodate for POA&Ms, as it’s been a challenging point for many in the DIB, as failure to meet a control in an inspection would have meant a contractor could not have worked or successfully been on a contract; so along with the waiver process, the DoD has provided several means to still make contracts accessible to not only larger enterprises within the DIB community, but also SMB while reducing potential strain on the assessors.

-- CMMC 2.0 will not allow POA&Ms for the highest-weighted requirement.
+- CMMC 2.0 will not allow POA&Ms for some of the highest-weighted requirements.

 - DoD will establish a “minimum score” to support certification with POA&Ms.

-These updates will be continually followed and highlighted here on Tech Zone, but ultimately these enhancements, once invoked timeline-wise by the DoD, should help the industry streamline control mapping as well as, leverage previous framework and security measures already taken by agencies from organizations, such as NIST / FedRAMP without re-inventing another wheel.
+These updates will be continually followed and highlighted here on Tech Zone, but ultimately these enhancements, once invoked timeline-wise by the DoD, should help the industry streamline control mapping to practices, as well as leverage previous framework and security measures already taken by agencies from organizations, such as NIST / FedRAMP and thus, without re-inventing another wheel.
 However, there has still NOT been a clear decision on the reciprocity of the use of Cloud Service Providers (CSPs) like VMware, to be provided such an opportunity to help the DIB companies reach compliance with CMMC, although the DoD leadership has mentioned the potential of using cloud service offerings that could help companies achieve many of the 110 controls in NIST 800-171 or all of them through the GSA’s FedRAMP program, reducing complexity, expense and time.